 With this in mind, Dove China then changed its tactics to continue this campaign by building partnerships with a Chinese TV show, Ugly Wudi.
 The message of the Real Beauty campaign was blended into the TV show’s storyline along with Wudi’s blog and other live online chats.
 After these changes, Dove China was able to attract millions of researchers and blog entries, they saw a 21% sales growth in Dove body wash and a 44% increase in terms of the Real Beauty campaign’s awareness.

 Do not forget the social, basic function of social media which can be very useful in building a brand community.

 Marketing strategy vs Business strategy

-Many people will assume that brand community is only marketing strategy where one collects as much followers or fans as possible.
-However, brand community can be more powerful than this, it has the potential to lead and change the entire business operation and serve as a business strategy.
+Many people will assume that brand community is the only marketing strategy where one collects as many followers or fans as possible.
+However, the brand community can be more powerful than this, it has the potential to lead and change the entire business operation and serve as a business strategy.

 It similar to the theory we all agree with, that “Customers come first”.
 It is the people inside the brand community that matter the most because they are the suppliers of practical insights from the customers’ points of view.
 Learning how to adjust your business strategy based on the research from your brand community will increase the possibility of success.

 Be where your customers are.
 Brands need to understand their customers’ social media behavior so they can join and be active on the right communication channels.
 You may try to join some conversation groups related to your field of business online to provide professional advice and build up e-reputation.